 7.)
 Not Long Enough 5.9+ (start under the roof and add at least one grade – 10a/b) Great hands and eats large pro.
 Take at least 2 x #3 and 1 x #3 1/2 Camalot (or more).
 Belay at ‘Snatcher’ Rap.
 Descend to bottom with same rap station.
 Figure 1 shows both route #7 AND #8 from below.
 Figure 2 shows the ending of both climbs. ( Lossner and Harper, ’01)

 8.)
 Finger Snatcher 11b/c Powerful moves on finger jams Using the back/side wall is not permitted.
-The crack peters out about 20 feet before the end, so clip a hanger ( *NOTE: shown in Figure 2 above) placed half way and climb on crystals to a set of ring anchors, the ‘Snatcher Rap’.
+The crack peters out about 20 feet before the end, so clip a hanger ( *NOTE: shown in Figure 2 to the left) placed half way and climb on crystals to a set of ring anchors, the ‘Snatcher Rap’.
 Belay here.
 Take a spread of wires and camalots up to a #2 (place #1 at the top of the crack).
 Descend from top anchors to bottom of route – or any other alternative.
 (Johnson and Harper, ’03)

 HALLWAY “B” DETAIL